Hiding Faces in Plain Sight: Defending DeepFakes by Disrupting Face Detection

 AI Summary

-This paper proposes FacePoison, a proactive DeepFake defense framework that hinders DeepFake generation by disrupting face detection, a crucial preprocessing step in most DeepFake methods.
-It introduces VideoFacePoison, an efficient extension that propagates adversarial perturbations across video frames, reducing computational overhead.
+This paper proposes FacePoison, a proactive DeepFake defense framework that sabotages face detection, a critical pre-processing step for most DeepFake methods.
+By introducing imperceptible adversarial perturbations to distort extracted faces, FacePoison disrupts DeepFake model training or synthesis.
+The authors also introduce VideoFacePoison, an extension that propagates these perturbations across video frames using optical flow, reducing computational overhead while maintaining effectiveness.

 Abstract